stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 skills are fundamental to your academic training.
 Therefore, we will spend a significant amount of time learning how to perform academic research and use our library resources effectively.
 By the end of this course, you should be able to do the following:

-1. Formulate research questions that may be used to guide a research process.
+1. Formulate research questions and keywords that may be used to guide a research process.
 2. Discover background information on a topic using reference materials.
 3. Locate books, periodicals, and other physical media within library collections.
 4. Locate electronic databases and query them with precision.